12 smoke-free stress busters

 3. Be good to yourself

-Quitting smoking is a tough business, and you should be really proud of yourself for doing well.
+Quitting smoking is tough, and you should be really proud of yourself for doing well.
 Treat yourself right and take the time to do little things you enjoy.
-You’re worth it!
+You deserve it.

 4. Take a break

 When it’s all getting a bit too much, just take a deep breath and stop what you’re doing.
 Close your eyes for a few minutes.
 Walk around the room and stretch, or take a lie down.
 Keep this up for a few minutes, and the stress should subside a bit.